-The self review phase includes processes of inquiry, data analysis, and self-reflection, which culminate in a self-study document that summarizes key findings and resulting insights.
-The self-review phase is faculty-led and should involve the entire program faculty, as well as invite input from other stakeholders such as students, alumni, administration, etc. This phase begins with orientation during spring quarter of year 4, and culminates in a self-study document that includes a synthesis of the previous 4 years of assessment and reflection on data.
-It provides departments an opportunity to take an earnest look at their progress and performance, determine areas of strength and distinction, and identify areas for improvement and growth.
-Phase 2 generally lasts about one year.
+The self-review phase includes inquiry, data analysis, and self-reflection, which culminate in a self-study document that summarizes key findings and insights.
+This phase is faculty-led and should involve the entire program faculty, as well as invite input from other stakeholders such as students, alumni, administration, etc.

 Review teams are generally comprised of two external and one internal reviewer (from a different college than that of the program under review) and nominations are submitted to the dean’s office via the reviewer nomination form.
 It is the Dean’s responsibility to determine the final make-up of the review team.
 Once reviewers are identified, formal invitations are sent to the selected reviewers either by the college or department.

 Honoraria and Other Costs

 The college is responsible for the payment of all expenses associated with the site visit, including reviewer travel and honoraria.
 External reviewers are typically paid $1000.
 Although serving as an internal reviewer is considered university service for Cal Poly faculty members, a modest stipend of $500 is recommended for internal reviewers.

 Development of the self-study typically occurs over the course of one academic year with the peer review/site visit occurring the following year.
 In addition to the standard self-study topics, programs also address the current university theme (diversity and inclusivity) and an optional program selected theme.
 More information on these themes can be found in Section VI of the self-study template.